franciscozorrilla/soil_auxo/README.md

 If you use this resource, please cite:

- > Yousif, G., Zorrilla, F., Dash, S. et al. Obligate cross-feeding of essential metabolites is common in soil microbial communities.
+ > Yousif, G.\*, Zorrilla, F.\*, Dash, S. et al. Obligate cross-feeding of essential metabolites is common in soil microbial communities.
 Manuscript under preparation (2024).

+\* These authors contributed equally.

 ## 🧬 Abstract